nielscarlier/StorylineChain/README.md

 Mining
 ------
-``mining_selected_sims.ipynb`` contains code for mining years of extreme heat from the initial selection of EURO-CORDEX simulations using GWS targets.
+``mining_selected_sims.ipynb`` contains code for mining years of extreme heat from the KS-filtered set of EURO-CORDEX simulations using GWS targets.

 Impact analysis
 ---------------